barryclark/jekyll-now/_posts/2018-11-08-Named-Regex-Matches-PSCustomObject.md

 0                              TCP    192.168.22.144:51546   vs-in-f188:5228        ESTABLISHED
 ```

 Interesting.
-You can see that _all_ our requested match groups are there, plus one extra.
-One of
+You can see that _all_ our requested match groups are there, plus one extra, which is
-those is the result of the unnamed match group within the IP address match, and the other is the
-_full_ matched string.
+the _full_ matched string.
 We're halfway there.

 ## Let's Get Down to Business